Category: Loading Dock Restraints

 Poweramp PowerHook Restraint

-Powered vs Non-powered
+Powered and Non-powered

 Powered restraints are advanced in design and offer the most ease of use for dock workers.
 Because they're powered, they can be interlocked with other equipment (leveler, door, etc).
 Non-powered restraints are the most cost effective, and require the dock worker to activate it.
 Either style do not necessarily require more or less maintenance.
 It depends on the design.